 I spent the first 10+ years of my career in food and beverage services, and my greatest takeaway from that experience, besides my treasure trove of great campfire stories, was how to get the front of the house to work in harmony with the back of the house.
 Typically the front and the back of the house at a restaurant are constantly at odds because they operate from different vantage points within the business.
 This juxtaposition recently got me thinking: alignment between demand generation and business development teams can be much like managing both sides of the house.
 When done well, average check sizes soar (ARR), tables turn in lightning speed (sales velocity), repeat rates climb (customer retention), and your Yelp! ratings are all 5 stars (G2 reviews).
 But when marketing and sales are misaligned because they are operating in silos and executing on separate strategies, your kitchen can go up in hypothetical flames.

-I often think of marketing as the front of the house in our business – responsible for greeting guests as they come through our door and ensuring their first impression of our establishment is a memorable one.
+I often think of marketing as the front of the house in our business – responsible for greeting guests as they come through our door and ensuring their first impression of our establishment is memorable.
 Sales is back of the house – responsible for developing a delicious menu that compels the customer to order one of everything and come back to dine multiple times a week.
-Knowing you’re only as good as the other half of the business operation you support, here are the top eight ways our team at Alyce has been able to align our demand generation and business development functions and build a culture of shared responsibility, empathy and impact:
+Knowing you’re only as good as the other half of the business operation you support, here are the top eight ways our team at Alyce has been able to align our demand generation and business development team structures and functions to build a culture of shared responsibility, empathy, and impact:

-8 Tips for Creating Alignment between Demand Gen and Business Development
+8 Tips for Aligning Your Demand Generation and Business Development Team Structures

 1. Get to know the person behind the BDR persona